Winnie Forster

-Winfried Ernst Forster (born March 21, 1969) is a German journalist, publisher, and video game critic.

-He founded several popular German video game magazines from the 1990s to 2000s.
+Winfried Ernst Forster (born 21 March 1969) is a German journalist, publisher, and video game critic.
+He founded several popular German video game magazines from the early 1990s to early 2000s.

 Life

-Forster was born the son of German tax law Ernst Forster on March 21, 1969, in Starnberg, Bavaria, Germany.
+Forster was born the son of German tax law Ernst Forster on 21 March 1969 in Starnberg, Bavaria, Germany.
 He is the nephew of Gerhard Forster, the President of the Bavarian Office for the Protection of the Constitution from 1994 to 2001, and grandson of entomologist and zoologist Walter Forster.

 In his school days, Forster played many arcade games like Centipede, Galaga, Pooyan, and 1942.
 After his Abitur in 1988 and Zivildienst till 1990, he worked as an editor for Markt+Technik-Verlag in Munich.
 In 1990, he started working for the IT-Verlag Markt & Technik.
 He became the leading editor for Power Play and was co-founder of Video Games.
 As he said, he was „regelmäßig beruflich in UK unterwegs“ ("regularly on the road professionally in the UK") for Power Play.
 In 1993, he co-founded Cybermedia Verlags GmbH and headed the editorial team M!
 Games (then MAN!AC) and PC-Xtreme there together with Martin Gaksch.
 Forster is a co-founder and partner of the company, for which he built the first professional video game portal and forum in German in the mid-1990s with Maniac Online.

 Around the same time, Forster worked on other market-leading magazines from other publishers, from 1992 the PC Player by Heinrich Lenhardt, from 1997 to 2007 the Bauer publication Bravo Screenfun.
 In 2000 and 2001, he realized the console special editions of GameStar, the prototype of today's GamePro, for IDG, as well as numerous reports and articles and product and market analyzes.
 In 2002, he founded his own publishing company GAMEplan, which he leads till today.